How long does it take to get a survey?

 Book your survey early

 Whatever type of survey you are opting for it is important to book it in early.
 Once your offer has been accepted it’s a good idea to get your survey booked in.
 This shows you are a serious buyer and keen to move.
 It will also get you to the point of exchange – and legally owning the home – quicker.
+You can find and compare quotes from local surveyors now

 How long will getting a house survey take?